Le Bardo

-Built by the Hafsid dynasty in the 14th century, the name Bardo comes from the Spanish word "prado" meaning a garden.
+Built by the Hafsid dynasty in the 14th century, the name Bardo comes from the Spanish word "prado" meaning "meadow".
 Bardo became a residence of the Tunis court in the 18th century.
 With the arrival of Husseinite beys, Bardo became a political, intellectual and religious center.
 The ancient beys' residence was the site of the Tunisian National Assembly headquarters, and the National Museum opened there in 1888.

-The city gave its name to the Treaty of Bardo, signed in nearby Ksar Saïd Palace, which placed Tunisia under a French protectorate in May 1881.
+The city gave its name to the Treaty of Bardo, signed in Ksar Saïd Palace, which placed Tunisia under a French protectorate in May 1881.

+History

+Le Bardo was originally a palace built during the reign of the Hafsid Sultan Abu Faris Abd al-Aziz II (1394–1434).
+Its name is derived from the Spanish word prado, meaning a meadow and, by extension, a garden.
+This suggests that the palace was modeled after the princely residences of Muslim Andalusia and constructed with the help of Andalusian artists.
+At that time, it consisted of a series of parks and pleasure pavilions located about four kilometers from Tunis.